nielsthaumann/sca/README.md

 <p align="left">
   <image width="563" height="482" src="https://upload.wikimedia.org/wikipedia/commons/8/8d/SimulationNeuralOscillations.png">
    </br>
   <a href=https://commons.wikimedia.org/wiki/File:SimulationNeuralOscillations.png> (TjeerdB.
 "Neuronal spiking (firing of neurons) is simulated by a rate-modulated Poisson process (upper panel).
-Local field potential is simulated by the low-pass filtered sum of a number of these processes, representing the mean activity of a large number of neurons (lower panel).", Wikimedia Commons) </br>
+Local field potential is simulated by the low-pass filtered sum of a number of these processes, representing the mean activity of a large number of neurons (lower panel).", <i>Wikimedia Commons</i>) </br>
 </a>
 </p>
 <br></br>